We’re working toward thriving communities, businesses and natural systems through natural infrastructure.

 It can be difficult to directly compare the costs and benefits of natural infrastructure to conventional infrastructure, and the issue of comparing “apples to oranges” is one of the most significant barriers to natural infrastructure implementation.
 However, finding ways to properly value the benefits natural systems provide is essential in ensuring that future infrastructure projects best serve communities.

-Help us answer the world’s most pressing questions about resilience in the face of climate change:
+Help us answer the world’s most pressing questions about resilience in the face of natural hazards:

 DSC_0285